SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

     - **What is your Web part name?**: HelloWorld
     - **What is your Web part description?**: HelloWorld description
-    - **Which framework would you like to use?**: No JavaScript web framework
+    - **Which framework would you like to use?**: No JavaScript framework

 At this point, Yeoman creates the project scaffolding (folders & files) and installs the required dependencies by running `npm install`.
 This usually takes 1-3 minutes depending on your internet connection.